Here’s some inspiration for you; women’s summer skirt patterns for beginners! A fun summer roundup of easy DIY sewing.

-There’s a little bit of everything, from short to long, plus zippers, drawstrings, wraps, and elastic.
+There’s a little bit of everything, from short, midi, to long, plus zippers, drawstrings, wraps, and elastic.
 Try something new!

 This little number is a great beginner sewing project.